 Answer: We have a range of governance mechanisms in place to ensure work is connected between agencies.
-For example, Minister Wagner is being supported by other Ministers.
+For example, the Minister for Disability Issues is being supported by other Ministers.
 We have a General Managers group for the relevant agencies, who will be part of the oversight for this project.
 We are also putting in place a core agency testing group.

 Kia ora, The Enabling Good Lives’ principles have been mentioned.
 These are important to understand.
 It is often assumed that deaf people should go to a mainstream system first.
 However, we want culturally friendly services, and we want choice.
 That system of mainstreaming first is in conflict with the other principles.
 In the spirit of what the Minister said, I would like to put forward solution.
 First, we could delete this principle.
 A second option is to reword it.
 The New Zealand Disability Strategy Revision Reference Group has a twin track approach.
 One principle does not have to be more important than another.
 That is something that could be considered here.

 Answer: Thank you for the feedback.
 We will consider it as part of the co-design process.
 I do not want to lose the focus on making universal services as inclusive as possible.
 But this is the most contentious principle and we need more discussion.